Grand Challenges Climate Science Communication Fellowship

 Student Application Information:

-• Applicant Requirements: Degree-seeking undergraduate students at UNM; Interest in climate science (broadly).
+• Applicant Requirements: Degree-seeking undergraduate students at UNM; Interest in water and climate science (broadly).

-• Approximate Time Commitment: Once a week cohort meeting (in person or over zoom) 30-60 minutes.
-The frequency at which you meet with your faculty mentor is something that will be decided by both the fellow and their mentor after the matches have been made, the minimum requirement is once a month.
+• Approximate Time Commitment: Once a week cohort meeting (in person) 30–60 minutes.
+The frequency at which you meet with your faculty mentor is something that will be decided by both the fellow and their mentor after the matches have been made; the minimum requirement is once a month.
 UROC Conference is a one-day presentation forum in April at UNM in the SUB.
-This schedule will be implemented Jan-Apr 2025
+This schedule will be implemented Jan–Apr 2026.

 • You are not required to commit to the project idea that you apply with.

-• You will be able to request a specific mentor if you would like to be matched with specific faculty mentor in the program.
-Make sure to mention this in your application
+• You will be able to request a specific mentor if you would like to be matched with a specific faculty mentor in the program.
+Make sure to mention this in your application.

-• If you have any questions, feel free to contact Kamryn Zachek (she/her) at kzachek@unm.edu
+• If you have any questions, feel free to contact Dimitri Kittrell (he/him) at dmtrkttrll2027@unm.edu.

-Click here to see a few projects from the 2024 Fellows
+Click here to see projects from the 2024 and 2025 Fellows

 Grand Challenge Climate Science Scholars Application Form

-Students, please apply here.
-Applications are due December 1, 2024.
+Applications available November 5th and are due December 1, 2025.

 Grand Challenge Mentors